Grading systems by country: Tanzania

 The provided grades are used within the A-level secondary education system of Tanzania; students may be enrolled within a university or college upon receiving grades from level A to D within 2 of 3 core subjects, with an S grade as a minimum qualification.
 Three core subjects are generally taken, with additional classes available; grading in universities, however, is an independent process, with grades varying between universities.

 Asia

 Different countries in Asia have a variety of grading scales.
 Grading scales for some countries in Asia are described.

 Afghanistan

-Afghanistan academic Grading System

 In Afghanistan, the highest score awarded at schools is 100, the minimum passing score is 40, the highest score in universities is 100 and the minimum passing score is 55 (before 2016 it was 50).
 The threshold for a good mark depends on the school and the study grade, but on most occasions, 75 or higher is considered a good one.